Monster on the Campus: Production

 Production took place between April and May 1958.
-The on-campus scenes of Dunsford University were filmed at Occidental College in Eagle Rock, a suburb of Los Angeles, California.
+The on-campus scenes of Dunsfield University were filmed at Occidental College in Eagle Rock, a suburb of Los Angeles, California.

 The working title of the film was Monster in the Night.
 Although Universal music director Joseph Gershenson had received executive producer credit on some films of the 1940s, Monster on the Campus marked the first film for which he received sole credit as producer.
 This was the film debut of Nancy Walters.
 Arthur Franz only played Prof. Donald Blake.
 Once the makeup transformation scenes were over, stuntman Eddie Parker did every scene as the monster.

 Science fiction film critic Bill Warren writes that director Jack Arnold said in an interview with Cinefastastique magazine (Vol.4 No.2, 1975) that the film was shot in 12 days, and that Arnold told Photon magazine (No.26, 1975), "I didn't really hate it, but I didn't think it was up to the standards of the other films that I have done".